trohit/ik/systemdesign/backend/COMPONENTS/MGMT/Kubernetes/k8s_cmds.md

 ## delete a pod
 kubectl delete -f nginx.yaml

+## see all pods but without the headers
+_--no-headers equivalent to sed 1d_
+k get pods --no-headers

 ## see all the labels of all the pods in Kubernetes
 k get pod --show-labels

+## see all pods that match a selector 'env=dev'
+k get pods --selector env=dev

+## count the number of pods that match bu=finance, so dont display the header
+k get pods --selector bu=finance --no-headers | wc -l

 ## delete all pods that have a label starting with "app-"
 k delete pods -l app-